06Etka/Solar3D/README.md

 ### Build Instructions

-1. Download the repository and unzip it
+1. Download the repository and unzip it.

 2. Open and build the solution.